dnjstlr555/Anta-API/README.md

 # Anta-API
-Aiming for high responsibility, high accessibility and style<br>
+Aiming for high responsibility, high accessibility and fancy<br>

 It provide files and folders to client using Node.js / Javascript.<br>